elisacomposta/car-park-management-system/README.md

 # CarParkManagementSystem
-In this project me and my collegue @simonescevaroli realized an automated car park managemenet system using MSP432 and its boosterpack (Texas Instruments) , to control the number of cars entering a car park to reduce useless traffic and to avoid people wasting their time searching for a (non-existing) park.<br>
+In this project my coworker @simonescevaroli and I realized an automated car park managemenet system using MSP432 and its boosterpack (Texas Instruments) , to control the number of cars entering a car park to reduce useless traffic and to avoid people wasting their time searching for a (non-existing) park.<br>
 You can test this code on Code Composer Studio (CCS).<br>
 Video demo: https://youtu.be/WQApLIYTIx0 <br><br>